 Food

 Try the food.
-I think that’s all I have to say.
+I think that’s all I have to say, look at me eating the octopus.
 Japanese food is one of the most diverse and interesting cuisines in the world ranging from hearty ramens and stew to cool and refreshing Sushi.
 While I as much as anyone love to stick to what I know it is important to immerse yourself in the world of food where you are.
 Apart from trying local delicacies, one of my favourite things to do is try food I know as seen from that country’s lens, some general options are Italian food and McDonalds.
 Also, for Japan, convenience stores are great for food.
 While we visited fine dining places like Ginza steak house and a cool Ramen place, we mixed it up with several meals from 7-11 and Lawsons and the range of choices there is extensive and delicious.
-Plus, try the random things, in this pick there is me eating pickled octopus at Tsukiji Market, it was kind of chewy.
 Needless to say, if you are planning meals in fine dining venues, make reservations well in advance.

-Japan also has an interesting history and there are many places in Tokyo to appreciate this.
+Tokyo, or before that Edo, began in 1603 and from that time has gained a wonderful and interesting history.
 I personally went to a Samurai Museum in Taito close to Asakusa which was really fun.
 They give some armour to wear and teach you to throw ninja stars above and beyond the explaining the history.
-If wearing traditional clothing, is you is something you want there are many Kimono rental an while we did this in Kyoto, I’m sure finding one in Tokyo would not be difficult.

 Another thing to check out is Sumo wrestling which has six tournaments over the year and more information is available here.